thecraigd/SQL_School_Tutorial/README.md

 # Building a Relational Database from scratch using MySQL
-## Learn to create and update your own fully-functional relational database using SQL with free open-source software
+## Learn to create, update and interrogate your own fully-functional relational database using SQL with free open-source software
 Database building project to accompany [this tutorial](URL WILL GO HERE WHEN ONLINE).